gottacatchenall/dissertation_prospectus/tex/prospectus.md

 \pagebreak
 # Introduction

+What is this?

+A software toolkit utilizing ABC to fit ecological simulation models to datasets that span a variety of ecological scenarios, for the purpose of inference, hypothesis testing, and forecasting.

+	- many scenarios: modular, meaning different questions across scales/types of data can simulated and interface with the software

+Ecological science is global endeavor, and by developing tools that are usable and applicable to a wide variety of problems, we can

 ## Why is community ecology related to biodiversity, evolution, broad questions?

 - Interactions within and across scales, Levin
 - Community ecology necessarily occurs in both space and time.
 - Ecosystems are inherently dynamical systems.